A Brief History

 On November 9, 2016, Donald John Trump, New York real estate mogul and television star, was verified as the winner of the 2016 US Presidential election.
 We have previously acknowledged “10 Presidential Firsts” and “10 Presidential Firsts That Have Yet to Happen” and today we continue this theme by naming 7 instances when we last had a President that had some particular distinction or another, not necessarily the first or the only President ever to lay claim to that accomplishment or trait or distinction.

 Last non-college graduate.

 The last time we had a President without being able to boast of a college degree was Harry S Truman (1945-1953).
 Truman also has the distinction of having a middle name that is merely the letter “S,” with no period after it and standing for no particular name.
-Apparently his parents thought he should have a middle initial but did go a step further and give him a middle name!
+Apparently his parents thought he should have a middle initial but did not go a step further and give him a middle name!

 Last combat veteran.

 While 24 of our Commanders in Chief have prior service in our military in combat, another 12 of our top executives have had no military experience at all.
 Our last President to have served in actual combat was George HW Bush, a Navy pilot that flew in combat during World War II and was almost killed in 1944 when his TBM Avenger torpedo bomber was shot down by the Japanese, forcing him to parachute into the ocean.
 The future President was rescued by an American submarine, the USS Finback, but his radio man and his rear gunner were killed.
 Bush was commissioned as an ensign Naval Aviator before he even turned 19 years old!
 Democratic candidates for the 2020 Presidential election include Pete Buttigieg and Tulsi Gabbard, both veterans of the War on Terror.